\

 Investigation and Deliberation

 3) Individuals subject to investigation shall cooperate fully with the REC.
-Refusal to cooperate shall itself constitute an ethical violation and may serve as grounds for determining misconduct.
+(Revised 11 June 2026)

 Opportunity for Explanation and Confidentiality